soluble-io/soluble-mediatools/README.md

 Not yet 1.0 but what is documented works pretty well ;) Travis runs unit and integration/functional tests to ensure a smooth experience.
 But **this project is young** and would ❤️ to meet new contributors !

-## Roadmap

-It's an attempt to make a swiss-army knife for medias managment in PHP, need to implement more services: image optimization, subtitle conversions... polish the API...

 ## Documentation

 All is here: **[https://soluble-io.github.io/soluble-mediatools/](https://soluble-io.github.io/soluble-mediatools/)**